 CBD, traditionally known as cannabidiol, is the biggest buzzword of 2020.
 Featured in a wide variety of products, such as tinctures, topicals, and edibles, CBD is a health and wellness staple.
-CBD’s recent popularity comes from its ability to naturally treat a wide variety of ailments.
-Cannabidiol is used to relieve tension, ease pain, and reduce anxiety.
+Cannabidiol is used to help relieve tension, help ease pain, and possibly help to reduce anxiety.
 Early research shows that CBD is an effective, all-natural treatment that eases anxiety.
 In one recent study, over 70% of participants reported reduced anxiety after a three-week period.
-If you suffer from generalized anxiety, panic disorder, or depression, CBD is a safe, all-natural way to relieve your symptoms.
+If you suffer from generalized anxiety, panic disorder, or depression, CBD is a safe, all-natural way to help to relieve some of the symptoms.

 How It Works:

 In the 1990s, scientists discovered the endocannabinoid system.
 These lipid-based, neurotransmitters bind to cannabinoid receptors (CB1 and CB2) which regulate a wide range of key body processes, including: